-Assistant Professors Applewhite, Blake, Fry, Jacobs, Mullin, Nagy
+Assistant Professors Applewhite, Baker, Fry, Kearney, Mauck, Mullin, Nagy

 0180.
 LEADERSHIP LABORATORY (0-3) 1 hour credit - Designed to provide instruction in military subjects not taught in the classroom setting (e.g. rappelling, drill and ceremony, physical fitness training, land navigation).
 All uniforms and equipment provided without cost to the student.
-May be repeated for credit.
-Must be taken by all scholarship and contracted cadets.
-Required for any student concurrently enrolled in other military science courses at 2000 level or higher.
+May be repeated for credit and is required of all students concurrently enrolled in other military science courses.